 31 Jan Keys To Better Running Form

-The same posture that is taught in everyday life is the same posture used for running.
+Proper posture we’re taught in everyday life is the same posture used for running.
 When you are told to sit up straight, you should straighten up your spine, engage your core muscles.
 Squeeze your shoulder blades together and keep your head up tall.
 If I am working with you on running form, you will hear me tell you to “run tall”.
 This cue will help you get into an upright, non slouching posture, which is best for running.

 2. ARM SWING